cajunwildcat/GBF-Loot-Extension/README.md

  - Clean up code
  - Ability to link to custom CSS file for user controlled styling

+Update Version 1.21 (16/03/2025):
+ - Fixed a bug with the popup related to artifacts

 Update Version 1.2 (16/03/2025):
 - Added basic tracking support for Artifacts
  - More detailed info will be available at a later date